Search engine for discovering works of Art, research articles, and books related to Art and Culture

 Recognizing that batch effects can also affect feature-level covariance, CovBat was recently introduced as an extension of ComBat that harmonizes both first- and second-order moments across sites.

-We extend CovBat to the multivariate framework as MV-CovBat, which performs a second-stage latent-space harmonization to address covariance-related batch effects across features and metrics.
+We extend CovBat to the multivariate framework as MM-CovBat, which performs a second-stage latent-space harmonization to directly address covariance-related batch effects across features and metrics.

-Simulations confirm that MV-ComBat improves correlation recovery and biological signal preservation relative to univariate ComBat, particularly for moderate-to-strong effects, and that MV-CovBat further improves separation of true biological variation from batch effects when independence assumptions are violated.
+Simulations confirm that MM-ComBat improves correlation recovery and better preserves biological effects in the mean structure relative to single-metric ComBat, particularly for moderate-to-strong effects, and that MM-CovBat further improves separation of true biological variation from batch effects when independence assumptions are violated.

 Together, these methods provide a flexible and unified framework for harmonizing complex, multi-metric neuroimaging data in large-scale, multi-site studies.